-Cruising to Victory
+The Results: Cruising to Victory

 Webdam instantly made a world of difference for the Huskies athletic department.
 Its requester/photographer accessibility essentially removed the burden of retrieving/adding images from the staff, allowing them to work in a much more focused and efficient manner.